samuelbraun04/Megafy-Public-ScriptOnly/README.md

 ### STATUS:

+*Currently, megafyUserInteractive.py is the only functional version of Megafy.*

 *Megafy is currently functional but inefficient.
-The script is in continuous development.
-Megafy will be turned to a Class in the near future.*
+The script is in continuous development.*

-*Currently co-developing (w/ [Noah Do Rego](https://github.com/NoahdoRegoUO)) a Megafy webtool to allow for simpler access to Megafy's functionality.
+*Currently co-developing a Megafy webtool (w/ [Noah Do Rego](https://github.com/NoahdoRegoUO)) to allow for simpler access to Megafy's functionality.
 Webtool is being made using React and Django (Python).*

 ### DESCRIPTION: